sanjay-azad/home/c0/life.md

 parent: Prologue
 ---

-# Life / living beings
+# Life & living things

 Upto this point we have considered Humans only in our imagination.
 Without loss of generality, all the previous concepts can be extended to all other life forms - who have senses, intellect, conciousness.